akka/akka/akka-docs/src/main/paradox/stream/stages-overview.md

 ### Flow.fromSinkAndSourceCoupled

-Allows coupling termination (cancellation, completion, erroring) of Sinks and Sources while creating a Flow them them.
+Allows coupling termination (cancellation, completion, erroring) of Sinks and Sources while creating a Flow between them.
 Similar to `Flow.fromSinkAndSource` however couples the termination of these two stages.

 E.g. if the emitted `Flow` gets a cancellation, the `Source` of course is cancelled,